-Transport Scotland's Asset Management Performance System (AMPS) does not hold any records of INNS or injurious weeds along the A87 throughout the scheme extent.
-However, one record of the injurious weed common ragwort (Jacobea vulgaris) lies approximately 150m along the A87, outside of the scheme extent.
-All works will be restricted to the A87 carriageway and will not entail any verge working; therefore it is unlikely that any INNS or injurious weeds will be encountered.
+Transport Scotland's Asset Management Performance System (AMPS) does not hold any records of INNS along the A9 throughout the scheme extent.
+However, three records of the injurious weed common ragwort (Jacobea vulgaris) are located outside the trunk road, approximately 200m from the scheme extent.
+All works will be restricted to the A9 carriageway and will entail limited verge working to create outlets; therefore it is unlikely that any INNS or injurious weeds will be encountered.